networklocum/frontend-take-home-task/README.md

 # Lantum frontend take home task

 Thank you for taking the time to complete our technical test.
-This is a common type of problem that you would come across when working at Lantum.
-This task should only take roughly two hours and when completed please commit your code to GitHub and email us the link to your repository.
+This task should only take two hours and when completed please commit your code to GitHub and email us the link to your repository.
 If you have any questions, please drop us an email and we will be happy to help.

 ## Task requirements